 These figures were achieved on the basis of fatigue tests carried out in the Section of Structural Testing at PZL Mielec Design Organization.

-Fatigue tests of M28 structure are continues and already determined that the previous results indicate possible achievement of higher values for the new main Landing Gear as well as the basic structure (wing-fuselage) of the M28 platform.
+Fatigue tests of M28 structure are continued and already determined that the previous results indicate possible achievement of higher values for the new main Landing Gear as well as the basic structure (wing-fuselage) of the M28 platform.

 Summarizing, PZL is constantly conducting fatigue tests, which consistently increase the service life of the M28 platform and make it more attractive to the fixed wing market.